- New Jersey Institute of Technology

 Coordinator: Sabrina Chase, PhD, Sabrina.email@example.com - 973-972-0731

-- Urban Health Track applicants may apply online at the Rutgers School of Nursing website
+- Urban Health Track applicants may apply online

 - The program admits students for the Fall semester only.
 Please submit your completed application no later than April 2 for admission to the Fall cohort of the same year.
 Applicants are encouraged to contact the director, Dr. Sabrina Marie Chase, prior to submitting an application.
 In some cases, non-matriculated student enrollment is possible.

 - Rutgers Graduate Admissions.
 Urban Education students should apply online at the Rutgers website